jlpteaching/dinocpu/documentation/testing.md

   ```

-  - `Map("single-cycle" -> 1, "five-cycle" -> 5, "pipelined" -> 5)` runs the single-cyle implementation for one cycle and the five-cycle, pipelined implementations for five cycles.
+  - `Map("single-cycle" -> 1, "pipelined" -> 5)` runs the single-cyle implementation for one cycle and the pipelined implementations for five cycles.
  - `Map(5 -> 1234, 20 -> 5678)` initializes `t0` (`reg[5]`) to 1234 and `s4` (`reg[20]`) to 5678.
  - `Map(0 -> 0, 10 -> 6912)` checks if the contents of `reg[0]` and `a0` are 0 and 6912 respectively.